akise797/akise797.github.io/README.md

 ![HTML](https://img.shields.io/badge/HTML-Using-orange.svg)

-This Project to create Document Checker Using TF-IDF Algorithm and Cosine Similarty Matrix
+This is my curriculum vitae page and introduction for all of you ...

 For Live Website. [[Here](https://akise797.github.io/)]